 For Longo, art represents a way to understand the world around us and to question it.
 He describes the study of art history as being “the gunpowder in his bullets".
 Longo seeks to make the invisible visible.
 In his series of drawings Hungry Ghosts, he explores the use of restoration X-rays of famous paintings and attempts to express the superficiality of the Truth.

 In the 1960s, Longo was deeply influenced by anti-war and social movements.
 For him, art is a political act.
 Longo’s most recent series, The Destroyer Cycle, reflects the world that we live in today.
 He addresses present-day America, global political power relations, anti-racism demonstrations, terrorism and the entertainment industry.
 The series includes Untitled (Prisoners), Untitled (Football Players, Rams, Hands Up) and Untitled (Riot Cops), all produced in 2016.
 Connected with these drawings are the works depicting the American flag that Longo created first in the 1980s and the bronze sculpture All you Zombies: Truth Before God (1986/2012).

 Longo studied sculpture at Buffalo State University.
 After graduating, he returned to New York, where he became a leading member of The Pictures Generation.
 His breakthrough work was a series of drawings Men in the Cities, which became one of the icons of 1980s post-modernist art.
-This exhibition in the Sara Hildén Art Museum is the first extensive presentation of the artist’s oeuvre in the Nordic countries and also one of the large museum exhibitions of his works.
+The exhibition in the Sara Hildén Art Museum was the first extensive presentation of the artist’s oeuvre in the Nordic countries and also one of the large museum exhibitions of his works.